 But the old man was left unharmed the next day.
 This giant had the body of an ox, the head of a lion and had his home in the sea and was believed to be scared of fire and loud noises, just like every wild beast.

-The Chinese New year 2018 is on sixteenth of February 2018, and the day is a Friday.
+The Chinese New year 2024 is on tenth of February 2024, and the day is a Friday.
 The Chinese New year is also known as Spring Festival as the date marks the blossoming of the beautiful spring season, the Chinese believe the new year starts with the commencement of the time when life itself starts shimmering and blooming, the season of happiness and flowers.

 Some countries where celebrations for the spring festival are witnessed are Mainland China, Taiwan, Hong Kong, Macau, Singapore, Indonesia, Malaysia, Thailand, Vietnam, Cambodia, Mauritius, Australia, and the Philippines.
 The spring festival is one of the most popular and widely celebrated festivals.
 The largest annual mass human migration is a characteristic of this festival.
 The day before the new year’s eve is a day of family gathering and there’s an annual reunion dinner.
 The houses are cleaned thoroughly to wipe away the past’s baggage and clean the omens dirt brings with itself.
 On the day if festival, the Chinese decorate their Windows and doors with red colored paper cuts which is supposed to ward off the evil and invite fortune and good luck.
 The Chinese light firecrackers and also exchange money in red coloured envelopes.